 Impaired driving penalties – Immigration and Canadian Citizenship application

 If you are a permanent resident or a landed immigrant in Canada, it could cause a delay in receiving your citizenship.
 You may be deported if you are on a temporary work permit, student visa or a landed immigrant.
 An Best DUI Lawyer will likely be able to prevent these ramifications from occurring.

 One of the most costly impaired driving penalties will be your auto insurance rate.
 Your car insurance policy will likely be cancelled or skyrocket with an impaired driving conviction.
 If your auto insurance company cancels your policy you will likely be required to obtain facility insurance which is for high-risk drivers.
 In Ontario there are only a small handful of insurance companies will insure drivers with facility insurance.
 Facility insurance premiums may start at $10,000/year for several years!
 This equates to over $30,000 in insurance premiums in just three years as a result of an impaired driving conviction.
 Some insurance companies may hold this record for over 5 years.

 Another important impaired driving penalty that many people are not aware of is the fact that most insurance companies will NOT cover any of the damages as a result of the accident.
 This includes the damages and monies paid out to other people involved in the accident as a result of impaired driving civil suits.
-This is why you need an experienced impaired driving lawyer that can help you win your impaired driving charge.
+This is why you need an experienced Best DUI Lawyer that can help you win your impaired driving charge.

 Brian Starkman has been named the “Best Best DUI Lawyer in Ontario”.